dotnet/csharpstandard/standard/types.md

 > }
 > ```

-Both auto-property and field like event declarations make use of a compiler generated backing field.
+Both auto-property and field-like event declarations make use of a compiler generated backing field.
 Null state may assume that assignment to the event or property as assignment to a compiler generated backing field.

-> *Example*: A compiler can determine that writing an auto-property or field like event writes the corresponding compiler generated backing field.
+> *Example*: A compiler can determine that writing an auto-property or field-like event writes the corresponding compiler generated backing field.
 The null state of the property matches that of the backing field.
 >
 > <!-- Example: {template:"standalone-console", name:"NullPropertyAnalysis", expectedException:"NullReferenceException"} -->
 > ```csharp